People Just Do Nothing: Kurupt FM live

 The four main actors, along with "Decoy" and "Fantasy", tour nightclubs and music venues as "Kurupt FM", where they appear in character.
 They have also played music festivals including Glastonbury and Reading and Leeds.
 Mustafa said in 2016, "We all wanted to be musicians when we were younger.
 So now, in a way, it's like we're living out what we didn't get to do, playing all these festivals.
 We get two sick jobs: we get to film and we get to fuck around on stage and be headliners."
 Stamp added, "And because we're in character, we can sort of get away with whatever.
 Like my shit mixing; it's because I'm Steves, not because I'm a shit DJ."
 On-stage guests have included artists Stormzy and Big Narstie.

+On 22 April 2022 "Kurupt FM" released a live concert stream of their sold-out performance at Printworks, London.
+The 90 minute show was made available to watch on demand for 2 years by streaming service On Air.

 Film adaptation

 It was announced that a film adaptation, directed by TV-show-director Jack Clough, would be produced, with filming on location in Japan.
-The film was released in the UK, with a 15 certificate, on August 18, 2021, to a largely positive reception by the public.
+The film was released in the UK, with a 15 certificate, on 18 August 2021, to a largely positive reception by the public.
 Film critics were less appreciative.
-Kevin Maher of The Times gave the film 2/5 and was concerned about the Japanese stereotypes - "Eventually it starts to feel like lowest-common-denominator humour".
+Kevin Maher of The Times gave the film 2/5 and was concerned about the Japanese stereotypes — "Eventually it starts to feel like lowest-common-denominator humour".
 The Guardian gave it 3 out 5 commenting "The result is an amiable if unambitious showbiz satire, somewhere between The Office and Spinal Tap although not as groundbreaking as either".
 Bob Mann of One Mann's Movies reflected the views of someone who has not seen the TV version, something that he comments will be key to the box office success of the movie.
 Giving the movie 3.5 out of 5, he commented that "as a PJDN virgin, I still laughed a lot!".